tristanparry/Multility/README.md

 <h3>One app, multiple utilities!</h3>

-Multility, by MATDEV Technologies, is a revolutionary app containing 6 utilities for your convenience and productivity.
+Multility, by MATDEV Technologies, is a revolutionary app containing six utilities for your convenience and productivity.

 Multility contains:
 >Tip Calculator